A Dental Hygienist’s Heart: The Depth of Patient-Hygienist Relationships

 © LIGHTFIELD STUDIOS / Adobe Stock

 When I write a dental article, it is usually full of research and nerdy information that I find myself geeking out as I dive into the facts.
 However, I come to you today on a more somber note.
-Do me a favor and take a break right now as you read this, and allow yourself to breathe.
+Do me a favor: Take a break right now as you read this, and allow yourself to breathe.
 Maybe what I am about to say resonates with you, or maybe you just started your dental hygiene journey, and this is something that you have yet to experience.

 But before all that, let me take you back to 2002 when I began my dental hygiene journey.
 Why did I begin?
-Well, if I am being completely transparent with you, I was bullied as a middle schooler over my teeth (classic Class III malocclusion).
+Well, if I am being completely transparent with you, I was bullied as a middle schooler over my teeth (classic class III malocclusion).
 Once I completed orthodontic treatment, I just knew that I needed to help other individuals with their smiles.
 So began my journey.

 Finding a Dental Home